 - If you want to use a Georgian sim card with your regular phone you’ve brought from home, you’ll need to make sure it’s unlocked.

-- Tourist sim cards are available in Georgia, but in my experience, it’s often better value to buy a regular sim.
+- Tourist packages are available at Kutaisi and Tbilisi airports, but it’s better value to buy a regular sim and data package.
+I suggest you wait until you can visit a regular branch in the city.
 Keep reading for my recommended carriers and packages.

 - When buying a Georgian sim card, you’ll need to present your passport for registration.
 Make sure you’re carrying it with you.

-- Georgian sims only work in Georgia – not in Armenia or Azerbaijan.
-Unfortunately there is no single carrier that services the whole region.
-If you’re travelling through all three Caucasus countries, you’ll need to buy and activate separate sim cards.
+- Unfortunately there is no single carrier that services the whole Caucasus region.
+If you’re travelling through all three Caucasus countries, you’ll need to activate data roaming or buy separate sim cards (I recommend the latter).

 Georgian sim card providers

 Here is a quick comparison: